 At NYSCF, we are working to produce personalized bone grafts that will be used to treat and repair the structural and cosmetic damage that interferes with the health, livelihood and social integration of these individuals.
 NYSCF Postdoctoral Research Fellow Dr. Giuseppe de Peppo is engineering vascularized bone from human pluripotent stem cells to study their potential in treatment and regeneration of large bone injuries, with the focus on the reconstruction and treatment of craniofacial injuries.

-Dr. de Peppo has published work aimed at optimizing the culture environment needed to generate bone grafts and will be applying these conditions to bone tissue generated from human embryonic stem (ES) and iPS cells.
+Dr. de Peppo has published work aimed at optimizing the culture environment needed to generate bone grafts and will be applying these conditions to bone tissue generated using multiple kinds of stem cells including iPS cells.
 These bone grafts will provide models to study bone development and disease and to develop therapeutics for bone regeneration.

 Recent Bone and Tissue Engineering Research: